DavidVeld/CarboLifeCalc/BUILDING.md

 Compiling against 2023 still yields a binary that runs on 2024, because 2024 kept the 32-bit members.

+**2024 widened two enums along with the ids: `BuiltInCategory` and `BuiltInParameter`, both Int32 → Int64.** No shim can cover these, and the rule is simple:

+- Passing a constant as an argument — `OfCategory(BuiltInCategory.OST_Walls)` — is safe.
+  The JIT widens it against the Revit actually loaded.
+- Putting them in an **array or a `List` is not**, and nothing warns you.
+An array initializer becomes a byte blob sized at compile time and passed to `RuntimeHelpers.InitializeArray`; four elements compiled against 2023 arrive as 16 bytes where 2024 wants 32, and it throws *"Value does not fall within the expected range."*
+  In a **static** field that is a `TypeInitializationException`, which poisons the whole class for the session — every method on it fails, not just the one that used the array.

+The compiler cannot see this and neither can a normal build.
+See **Checking the 4.8 build against Revit 2024** below.

 ### `Shared\IsExternalInit.cs`

 C# 9 `record` types (`RevitActivator`) need this attribute; .NET Framework does not ship